helclp/recipe-repo/README.md

 | 0.940668  | 0.998367   |
 | 0.0593324 | 0.00163268 |

 The table above shows the distribution of recipes that have or do not have more than 1 rating with recipes that have or do not have a null average rating.
 This table shows that 99.8% of recipes that have more than 1 rating do not have a null average rating meanwhile only 94.1% of recipes with 1 rating do not have a null average rating.
 This suggests that most recipes from the data set that have no rating only have 1 review, had this not been accounted for in the cleaning these recipes would have been stored as 0 greatly affecting the analysis.
+I found this aggregation to be interesting, thus I explored it further later on.

-# **Assesment of Missingness** #
+# **Assesment of Missingness:** #

 # **NMAR (No Missing At Random) Analyisis**
+One columne that I belive that is not missing at random aka NMAR is description.
+While working with this data set I noticed that some recipes had interesting attributes such as 0 steps, and reviews that did not have words such as "...".
+If I were to gather more data I would test whether there is any relationship between missing descriptions and these other aformentioned columns in an effort to determine the missingess making it MAR or another type.

 # **Missingness dependency** #

+<iframe src="Assets/missingness_dep.html" width=800 height=600 frameBorder=0></iframe>

 # **Hypothesis testing** #